drexed/lite-uxid/README.md

 ## Hash

-Hash ID's are reversible but less performant than ULID.
+Hash ID's are reversible and is the most performant generator.

 ```ruby
 Lite::Uxid::Hash.encode(10)         #=> 'q5D8inm0'